 #Dogmas for making strategy work

-Let’s start with data.
 Only 33% of all strategic initiatives are successfully implemented.
-Merely 14% of all employees consider themselves fully engaged in their job.
-These miserable findings have proven overwhelmingly consistent over time.
+Only 14% of all employees consider themselves fully engaged in their job.
+In an ever-changing world, these findings have proven to be a constant over time.

-We believe that there is a huge untapped potential for organisations across the globe.
-And we believe that some of the potential could be unleashed by rethinking the way organisations strategise.
+This leaves huge untapped potential for organisations across the globe.
+Some of this potential could be unleashed by rethinking the way organisations strategise.

-It’s time to take a new approach to making strategy work.
+It’s time for a new approach to making strategy work.
 It’s time for creating better choices, higher engagement and greater impact.

 Let’s be clear.
 We haven’t found the conclusive formula for how to do strategy.
-But based on decades of hands-on experience and from collaborating closely with global thought leaders, most notably Roger Martin, we have learnt a few things.
-Things that might inspire new ways of strategising in a business world where the needs for speed, agility and passion seem ubiquitous.
+But based on decades of hands-on experience and from collaborating closely with global thought leaders, most notably Roger Martin, we’ve learnt a few things.
+Things that might inspire new ways of strategising in a business world where agility and speed hold the key to success.

-We have adopted the idea of proposing a set of dogmas – and will share our dogmas for making better strategies on a continuous basis.
-They are intended to stimulate thinking about how to strategise in new ways that are more fit for humans and fit for the future.
+We propose a set of dogmas for making better strategies.
+The dogmas are intended to stimulate thinking about how to strategise in new ways that are more fit for humans and fit for the future.

-We have kept them simple.
-We base them on our everyday work with companies, and we have seen them work.
-And we hope that they will inspire and improve your strategic work – and ultimately your business results.
+Our dogmas are simple.
+They are based on our everyday work with companies, and we’ve seen them work.
+We hope that they will inspire and improve your strategic work – and ultimately your business results.

 A winning strategy is the key to create long-term competitive advantage and to deliver superior financial returns.